Susanna (Imel) Knight was born in 1816 near Ursina, Somerset County, PA, the daughter of Jacob and Martha (Minerd) Imel.

-Afterward, James petitioned the Somerset County Court of Common Pleas to appoint his brother Daniel Knight as the children's guardian.
+Afterward, the widowed James petitioned the Somerset County Court of Common Pleas to appoint his brother-in-law Daniel Knight as the children's guardian.
 In 1850, he also asked the court to award his children a share in the estate of their great-grandfather, Henry Imel.

 James married Hannah Harbaugh (1817-?), daughter of Jacob and Sarah (Knable) Harbaugh of Mill Run, Fayette County, PA.
 Some time soonafter, the family relocated to Marshfield, Athens County, OH, where at least one of James' brothers also lived.
 Four of James' five children accompanied him, except Martha, who had married a Somerset County man and stayed behind.